abhijithvijayan/eslint-config/readme.md

 3. You can see in your `package.json` there are now a big list of devDependencies.

-4. Create a `.eslintrc` file in the root of your project's directory (it should live where `package.json` does).
-Your `.eslintrc` file should look like this:
+4. Create a `.eslintrc.json` file in the root of your project's directory (it should live where `package.json` does).
+Your `.eslintrc.json` file should look like this:

 ```json
 {